Penn State Penn State: College of the Liberal Arts

 EVENTS & ENGAGEMENT OPPORTUNITIES

 A dedicated virtual writing space for BIPOC graduate students, postdocs, and faculty to come together in community and advance their writing.
-Email digblk@psu.edu for link.
+Sign up at bit.ly/write-on-site-24-25.

 Meet the #DigBlk Team